Updated: May 26, 2022

 Because I only saw the way you should have been.

-A tear rolls down my cheek as I kneel in the still fresh dirt.
+A tear rolls down my cheek as I kneel in the still freshly churned dirt.
 A small flower has sprung up next to the still monument that bears your name.
 You have something to say about this flower, springing up with color, with joy in a place so forlorn, so full of sorrow.

 But I can’t hear you.